Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 ReplicaSets

 The ReplicaSet has a selector that explains how it should acquire Pods and which Pods to acquire.
-It also has a Pod template that provides the data to be added into new Pods.
+It also has a Pod template that provides the data to be added to new Pods.

 • kubectl get replicasets: Retrieves information about all the ReplicaSets running in the cluster.